How to Deal with Your Roofer

 Pay for your work as late as possible; indicate payment schedule in the contract.

 Many roofers allow customers to pay nothing until the entire job is completed.
 Although companies have standard policies on payment scheduling, most will alter them to accommodate customers with good credit standing.
-In particular, never let your payments get ahead of the completed work or pay in full until the job is completed.
+In particular, never let your payments get ahead of the completed work, and never pay in full until the job is completed.
 Press for enough leeway in your payment schedule so that final payment isn’t due until your house experiences stormy weather.

 Make sure the contractor carries workers’ compensation and general liability insurance.